atnovido/Coursera_Capstone/Car Accident Severity Full Report.md

 ## B. Methodology
 As a database, I used GitHub repository in my study.
-My master data which has the main components Borough, Average House Price, Latitude and Longitude informations of the city.
+My master data which has the main components Severity Code, Weather Elements, Light Condition, Junction Type and Collission Type.
+For classification problems, matplotlib is extensively used the supervised algorithm.
+The primary perspective of this algorithm is predicting the value of the desired variable by learning decision rules deduced from the features of the data and create a model of that.
+A root node is designated for the construction of this model based on the best attribute picked by the gain approach and the sub-nodes are then generated on the basis of the decision taken in relation to the status of quality selected at each node.
+When each node is reduced to a single quality status, the class is determined at the end of the node; it is called a leaf.
+These courses of action continue recursively until a class is defined at the end of each node.

 ## C. Results
-Let’s merge those new variables with related cluster informations in our main master table.

-You can now see Join, Labels and Level_labels columns as the last three ones in above table.
-You can also see a clustered map boroughs of Istanbul in the below.
+In this research paper, I have determined the performance of each algorithm, for four accident severity classes (Fatal / Grievous /Simple Injury/ Motor Collision).
+By overall performance, Ada-Boost gives the best result because of its iterative classification on matplotlib.

 ## D. Discussion
-As I mentioned before, Istanbul is a big city with a high population density in a narrow area.
-The total number of measurements and population densities of the 39 districts in total can vary.
-As there is such a complexity, very different approaches can be tried in clustering and classification studies.
-Moreover, it is obvious that not every classification method can yield the same high quality results for this metropol.
+We observe that most of the accidents in our dataset are Fatal and value for the other three classes is very low.
+For that reason in our second experiment, we merge Grievous, Simple Injury, Motor Collision these three accident severity classes into one class.
+Therefore, we have attained the performances of the proposed approaches for two accident severity classes (Fatal / Grievous).
+In this experiment, we have noticed that the accuracy of interpolated data get increased and remain the same.
+But it is also mentionable that, the performance is much better than the previous experiment as precision and F1 score increased here in a noticeable way.
+Besides this, we did experiment with the features in our dataset and have tried to find out their effect on a traffic accident.
+Statistically I have found that based on the condition of some features the number of accidents gets increased.
+It’s a significant noticeable thing for making proper steps to decrease the number of accidents.

 ## F. Conclusion
 As a result, people are turning to big cities to start a business or work.
-For this reason, people can achieve better outcomes through their access to the platforms where such information is provided.
-Not only for investors but also city managers can manage the city more regularly by using similar data analysis types or platforms.
+From the above table, we can see that servere car accidents occurs frequently under clear and dry condition at intersection.
+Besides, speeding is also an important factor leading the accident happen.